 With this transition from traditional paper-based methods comes a wealth of opportunities for cybercriminals, such as malware that compromises the privacy of patient data, to distributed denial of service (DDoS) attacks that disrupt the ability to provide patient care.

-However, organisations are often too preoccupied with defending against external threats to address the very real and dangerous risk that may lie within their own ranks.
+However, organisations are often too preoccupied with defending against external threats to address the very real and dangerous risks that may lie within their own ranks.

 The Insider Threat

-With a wealth of highly confidential and personal information at their fingertips, healthcare workers have access to high volumes of patient data that needs to be accessible to staff, both on-site and remotely, and on multiple devices.
+With a wealth of highly confidential and protected health information (PHI) at their fingertips, healthcare workers have access to high volumes of patient data that needs to be accessible to staff, both on-site and remotely, and on multiple devices.

 It’s widely recognised that cybercriminals target the weakest point of an organisation’s defences and, all too often, that means their employees.
 Last year, the UK Information Commissioner’s Office (ICO) revealed that human error was the cause of 90% of cyber data breaches.